-“Spiritual mapping” is a new approach to evangelizing one’s community.
-Advocates of this concept research the spiritual condition of their community, city, state of nation for the purpose of evangelism.
+Advocates of “spiritual mapping”claim that Christians must research the spiritual condition of their community, city, and state of their nation for the purpose of evangelism.
 They propose to do this by 1) researching the spiritual condition of the churches in the area, 2) attempting to determine the major patterns of sin common to the area, 3) determining the demonic activity for the area, and 4) identifying the names of spiritual principalities and powers of the area for the purpose of conquest.
-Courses are being provided in “Spiritual Mapping.”
+Courses are offered to show believers how to do “Spiritual Mapping.”

 The message of this passage is clear.
-Do not be aggressive towards angelic majesties (Satan and his followers are fallen angels), but defer to God.
-Then the Lord’s brother, James, command us to resist Satan rather than engage in full-on warfare.
+We must not be aggressive towards angelic majesties (Satan and his followers are fallen angels), but defer to God.
+Then James, the Lord’s brother, commanded us to resist Satan rather than engage in full-on warfare.

 Then he said, “Do you understand why I came to you?
 But I shall now return to fight against the prince of Persia; so I am going forth, and behold, the prince of Greece is about to come.
 However, I will tell you what is inscribed in the writing of truth.
 Yet there is no one who stands firmly with me against these forces except Michael your prince.
 (NASB) Daniel 10:20-21

 The angel never asked the prophet Daniel for help – the angels did it all.
 Scripture does indicate that we can cast out demons by prayer (Mark 9:29).
-The apostles did (Mark 6:12-13), but scripture never indicates there is any advantage to identifying the name of demons in order to engage in spiritual war.
+The apostles did (Mark 6:12-13), but Scripture never indicates there is any advantage to identifying the name of demons in order to engage in spiritual war.
 This is a modern concept that cannot be supported by Scripture.
 It fact, it assumes believers have authority over the evil angels.
 Even Michael the archangel did not have arrogance of some modern day believers.
 We forget the evil angels are still subject God the Father.

-The most powerful weapon of our battle is in casting out demons by prayer.
-The disciples complained to Jesus that could not cast out all of the demons.
+The most powerful weapon in the battle against demons is prayer.
+For example, the disciples complained to Jesus that they could not cast out all of the demons.
 So Jesus explained that they had two problems: 1) little faith and 2) some can ONLY be cast out by prayer.
 Prayer is the most powerful weapon.

-Jesus never tells them they needed to know the demon’s name or do “spiritual mapping.”
+Jesus never told them they needed to know the demon’s name or to do “spiritual mapping.”
 Jesus simply told them to not waste time but to start sharing the gospel.

 God has called us to resist Satan and his evil empire.
 We can cast out demons with the most powerful weapon – prayer.
 We do not need the time-consuming and unbiblical concept of “spiritual mapping.”
 Some years ago.
-I had an encounter with a woman was who involved in the occult.
-She was involved in astral projection and occult activities.
+I had an encounter with a woman who was involved in the occult.
+She was involved in astral projection and other occult activities.
 I had a number of opportunities to present Jesus to her and she started asking more and more about Jesus.
 After a while she told me that she had been instructed to avoid me.
-I was “dangerous” to her, I rarely saw her after that.
+I was too”dangerous” for her, I rarely saw her after that.
 I was a threat to Satan.
-Shortly after that, weird things started to happen in our home.
-We started praying for the Lord’s protection and everything stopped.
-Satan is alive and real!

 If “spiritual mapping” motivates someone to share his or her faith with others – praise God!
 But there are aspects of “spiritual mapping” that should be avoided – the concept that we have the authority to battle with demonic forces is not biblical.
 That is contrary to the teaching about the Armor of God in Ephesians 6:11-18.
 That aspect of the ministry is not biblical.
-We have been called to battle through truthfulness, holiness, faith, assurance of our salvation, prayer, and knowledge of the Word of God (Eph.
-6:10-17).
-The Holy Spirit calls this the Armor of God (Eph.
-6:11).
+We have been called to battle through truthfulness, holiness, faith, assurance of our salvation, prayer, and knowledge of the Word of God (Ephesians 6:10-17).
 This is God’s biblical plan for spiritual warfare – not “spiritual mapping.”